Soben/franklin-square-hoa/bylaws.md

 (g) delegate to, and contract with, a mortgage company or financial institution, responsibility for collection of the assessments of the Association.

+(h) initiate, on behalf of a unit owner, the eviction of any tenant of a unit owner who fails to comply with the requirements of the Declaration, Articles of Incorporation, Bylaws, or Rules and Regulations of the Association.

 ### Section 2.
 Duties.

 It shall be the duty of the Board of Directors to: